CMClearMathAcademy

 A free Pre-Algebra lesson from the “Proportional Reasoning” unit, with a worked example and practice problems including step-by-step solutions.

 Scale drawings and unit conversions both depend on equivalent ratios.
 A scale tells how drawing length compares to real length.
 A conversion factor tells how one unit compares to another, such as 12 inches in 1 foot or 100 centimeters in 1 meter.
+In Proportional Reasoning, the goal is not just to get an answer but to recognize the structure of the problem, choose a reliable strategy, and explain why the result is reasonable.
+The practice set now includes targeted skill work, transfer questions, and mixed review so students build fluency and retention.

 What you'll learn